k5iogura/darknetTWN/README.md

 Stage-3 : full ternarized.

 Weights used on each stages is imported from previous stage, such as stage-2 weights from stage-1.
+Look at staging plan for yolov2 and yolov3 as example figure.1 or figure.2.

 We trained yolov2-voc.cfg on 4 jobs, and checked each training curves.